 As data breaches continue to increase in severity and scale, more than ever organizations need to ensure they have the basic security controls in place to keep their data safe from attack.

-In response to today’s growing threat landscape, the SANS Institute, together with the Center for Internet Security (CIS) have developed the 20 Critical Security Controls (CSC) to give organizations clarity on what really needs to be focused on in terms of security best practices.
+In response to today’s growing threat landscape, the SANS Institute, together with the Center for Internet Security (CIS) have developed the 20 CIS Controls (CSC) to give organizations clarity on what really needs to be focused on in terms of security best practices.

 The CSCs are a set of prioritized actions that set out to answer the most fundamental question in cybersecurity – what do we need to do to stop known attacks?
 These controls help organizations defend against today’s most dangerous attack methods by combining key security concepts into a set of actionable controls to achieve better overall cybersecurity defense.

 The latest version, CIS Controls V7, was recently updated to reflect the current threat landscape and breaks down the 20 controls into three distinct categories:

 - Basic (CSC 1-6): key controls which should be implemented in every organization for essential cyber defense readiness

 - Foundational (CSC 7-16): these technical best practices provide clear security benefits and are a smart move for any organization to implement